 The child must attend school before the compulsory age, which is the first term after their fifth birthday.
 Guidance on deferring your child's Reception place until the following year (pdf).

 We don’t ask early education providers to seek approval to continue offering early education to 'rising fives' (children who are going to turn five).
-Provided the child meets the birth date criteria for the early education claim period, a parent/carer is able to make a choice about their early education arrangements.
+Provided the child meets the birth date criteria for the early education claim period, a parent/carer can make a choice about their early education arrangements.
 It is also not a requirement within the statutory guidance.